freebasic/fbfrog/readme.txt

 To do:

+- Need to support all fbc targets (e.g. __FB_ARM__) and should use __FB_UNIX__ if possible
+- The generated #if blocks should be a bit prettier
+- maybe targets can be built-ins? only need to support "all", "nodos", "windowsonly"
+- translation process should use knowledge about the target

+1. separate verblock condition expression generation from verblock generation Remove VEROR/VERAND, and encode covered APIs as bitfields: one bit per API, set to 1 if VERBLOCK covers it, later generate the condition expression based on that.
+  64bit = 64 APIs, enough for now, biggest currently = 50 (libbfd)

 Bugs:
 * C parser needs to verify #directives, since they can be inserted by "to c" -replacements, which aren't verified by the CPP